mvdicarlo/postybirb/contributing/add-a-website/README.md

 #### WebsiteMetadata Decorator

-Although this may change in the future, metadata for a website is set through the use of one or more decorators.
+Metadata for a website is set through the use of one or more decorators.
 The only required one at the moment is `@WebsiteMetadata` to set an Identifying `name` property and a `displayName` that is used within the UI.

 Once a website is officially published the `name` property will likely never be changed as it is used to connect pieces of data together for logged in accounts.